Mojang/EducationContent/python/lesson4/activity2.md

 **Part 2:** Edit the same code so that the Agent does the same thing but for **3** loads of laundry.
 Do this by using a `||loops: for||` loop before all of the other code.
 ### ~ tutorialhint
-Dont forget that two loops can't have the same names, so rename the second loop.
+Don't forget that two loops can't have the same name, so rename the second loop.
+To indent a large piece of code highlight all the code you want to indent and press teh **tab** key.

 ```template
 // replace with for loop                      | Part 2